BraedenSilver/EnglishMod/README.md

 *"A pipe of what passes for Amontillado."*

-Drinking it teleports you into a sealed brick chamber with walls, floor, and ceiling of bricks and glow lichen on the floor for light.
+Drinking it teleports you into a sealed brick chamber.
 No way out.

 - Stacks to 16
 - Always drinkable